SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/archives.md

 1. Open the archive that contains the information you are looking for.

-    ![Click the Settings button on the right-hand side of the archive you've selected. -screenshot][img1]
+    ![Click the Settings button on the archive you've selected. -screenshot][img1]

 1. Check **Enable filters** at the top of the dialogue that appears.
 Then click **OK**.